 - Your Rights When Filing A Claim

-When Could You Claim Compensation From The Council?
+Could I Claim Compensation From The Council?

 You could be eligible to make a compensation claim against a local council if you can prove that you suffered harm due to the council acting negligently.